 # Wrapup

 You are helping the user close a working block on one of their projects.
 Walk slowly.
-Ask one question at a time.

 Follow these steps in order.